On rationally connected varieties over $C_1$ fields of characteristic $0$: Terminal Fano threefolds

-If $g=3$, either $X$ is a quartic hypersurface in $\PP^4_k$, or $\phi$ is a double covering of a quadric hypersurface $Q$ in $\PP^4_k$ ramified along the restriction to $Q$ of a hypersurface of degree 4 (see \cite[(4.3.2)]{MR2112596}).
-In the first case $X$ has a $k$-rational point by definition of $C_1$ field.
-In the latter case, $X\subseteq\PP(1,1,1,1,1,2)$ is a complete intersection of two hypersurfaces of degrees 2 and 4, and $X(k)\neq\emptyset$ by \cite[Theorem IV.6.7]{MR1440180}.
+If $g=3$ and $X$ is a quartic hypersurface in $\PP^4_k$, then $X$ has a $k$-rational point by definition of $C_1$ field.
+If $g=3$ and $X$ is a double cover of a quadric hypersurface $Q$ in $\PP^4_k$, then it is ramified along the restriction to $Q$ of a hypersurface of degree 4 (see \cite[(4.3.2)]{MR2112596}).
+Thus $X\subseteq\PP(1,1,1,1,1,2)$ is a complete intersection of two hypersurfaces of degrees 2 and 4, and $X(k)\neq\emptyset$ by \cite[Theorem IV.6.7]{MR1440180}.